 RESIDENTIAL MIXED-USE APARTMENT BUILDING IN MIAMI

-Our Miami architecture firm was hired to do this preliminary study for a 2-story apartment building to be built on the corner of W. Flagler Street and SW 19th Avenue.
+Our Miami architecture firm, with offices in Coral Gables, was hired to do this preliminary study for a 2-story apartment building to be built on the corner of W. Flagler Street and SW 19th Avenue.
 This original study was for retail on the bottom and apartments on the other floors.

 The ground floor was planned for multiple spaces or one single space with an elevator and 2 sets of stairs for the apartments above.

 We prepared the space with an exhaust duct that goes all the way to the roof, in case in the future, a tenant wants to use this space for a restaurant.
 There is no grease trap, but this could be added for a future restaurant as well.

 The 2nd- through 4th-floor apartment units have their own air-conditioning units.
 The apartments on the Flagler side of the building have balconies.
 The balconies have horizontal electrostatically-painted railings.
 There is a mix of units ranging from small studio apartments to larger 2-bedroom and 3-bedroom units.

 The building site contains 14 parking spaces with more on the street.
 The parking on the north side of lot is partially covered.

 It was planned to be landscaped according to the Miami 21 Zoning Code with street trees, onsite trees, shrubbery, and ground covers.
 As Miami architects, we understand the intricacies of the Miami 21 Zoning Code, both for building as well as for landscaping.